 The Company established a share option plan to provide long-term incentives to attract, motivate, and retain certain key employees, officers, directors, and consultants providing services to the Company.
 The plan permitted granting options to purchase up to 10% of the outstanding Class A common shares of the Company.
-The share option plan was replaced at the Annual General Meeting on March 15, 2018 (see Note 15(f), and all options issued and outstanding at that time will remain until such time they are exercised, expired, or forfeited.
-As of December 31, 2022, 801,943 share options are issued and outstanding.
+The share option plan was replaced by the Omnibus Incentive Plan at the Annual General Meeting on March 15, 2018 (see Note 14(f)), and all options issued and outstanding at that time will remain until such time they are exercised, expired, or forfeited.
+As of December 31, 2023, 794,443 share options are issued and outstanding.
 No additional options will be issued under this plan.